Kaweees/yolo-ultralytics/README.md

 <!-- ABOUT THE PROJECT -->

-A workflow for training, evaluating, and exportig an Ultralytics YOLOv11 instance segmetnation model using a Roboflow dataset.
+A workflow for training, evaluating, and exporting an Ultralytics YOLOv11 segmentation model using a Roboflow dataset.

 ### Built With